OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/guides/pruning/index.md

 # Pruning Elements

-In the following, we provide a detailed step-by-step tutorial to deploy the elastic deployment variant of a web shop application to showcase the reduced modeling effort when pruning elements.
+In the following, we provide a detailed step-by-step guide to deploy the elastic deployment variant of a web shop application to showcase the reduced modeling effort when pruning elements.
 The web shop application can be deployed in the following deployment variants.

 - static with medium resources on a single virtual machine on a local OpenStack (OS) instance